buthanoid/oimaging/doc/oimaging-actions.md

 # Actions in OImaging

 This page lists all the actions that are available in OImaging.
-A one-line list, then a detailed list.
+A one-line list, then a [detailed list](#detailed-list-of-actions).
 There is also explanations about what is an *action* in the third section of the present document.

+Anytime you plan to add, remove or modify a functionality of OImaging, you can use this list to see if your update fits well and preserves consistency.

 ## List of actions